Monaco offer fans refund after 7-1 hammering at the hands of PSG

 “AS Monaco has made the decision to refund the red and white supporters present in the visitors' gallery tonight,” the tweet read.
 “The arrangements will be communicated at the beginning of the week.”

-Monaco vice president Vadim Vasilyev also apologized to supporters after the game.
+Monaco vice president Vadim Vasilyev also apologised to supporters after the game.

 "For us it was a catastrophic scenario,” Vasilyev said.
 “The only ones who have lived up to it are our supporters and I thank them.
 They pushed the team, but there was nothing we could do.
 We will do everything to make them proud in the next match "